 This paper proposes a new definition of nonprofit markets based on individual-level donor behavior and donor-nonprofit network ties.
 Empirically defining markets in the nonprofit sector has been difficult, because the well-established empirical industrial organization method of market definition uses price data, and it is therefore not applicable to nonprofit donations.
 Instead, nonprofit scholars rely on market definitions based on an organization’s subsector and geographic location.
 However, these definitions fail to capture important facts about donor behavior.
 This paper defines nonprofits as competitors if they have overlapping donors.
 The definition is validated with data from the Combined Federal Campaign (CFC).
 The validation exercise shows that the new market definition predicts donor substitution among organizations 58% more accurately than the standard nonprofit market definition based on an organization’s subsector and geographic location.
 The CFC data and this donor-based market definition are also used to examine an important nonprofit policy issue—the relationship between market concentration and nonprofit spending on overhead.

 Nonprofit organizations in the United States provide a wide array of services on behalf of the government.
 In these situations, determining the optimal structure of the system is important—should more providers deliver services across smaller areas to increase local tailoring or should fewer providers deliver services across larger areas to take advantage of economies of scale?
-The answer depends on the tradeoffs between production efficiency and consumption efficiency.
-This paper examines nonprofit intermediaries implementing the Combined Federal Campaign (CFC), the workplace giving program for federal employees.
-I use a difference-in-differences analysis and nearly random consolidation timing to identify the effect of program structure on costs, fundraising outcomes, and fundraising efficiency.
-Surprisingly, I find that consolidated service areas experienced a decrease in average giving as well as a statistically insignificant decrease in average program costs.
-Combined, these effects yield no change in costs per dollar raised; the benefits of consolidation are more modest than CFC administrators had hoped.
+This paper examines nonprofit intermediaries contracted to implement the Combined Federal Campaign (CFC), the Office of Personnel Management’s workplace giving program for federal employees.
+Using a difference-in-differences analysis based on service area consolidations, I find that larger service areas typically had lower giving and costs on a per employee basis.
+The consolidation process itself tended to decrease average giving further but had no additional effect on costs.
+Combined, these effects yield no change in costs per dollar raised for larger or consolidated service areas; the benefits of consolidation are more modest than CFC administrators had hoped.

 Online, collaborative giving days, such as Giving Tuesday, are becoming an important part of the philanthropic landscape in the United States.
 These time-limited giving opportunities often involve a list of approved charities, and are arguably akin to other types of federated giving programs, such as workplace giving campaigns.
 Research has not explored how donor decisionmaking regarding lists of charities differs from their decisionmaking regarding a series of single-organization solicitations.
 This paper presents evidence from an online survey experiment on simultaneous (list) vs. sequential (one-by-one) solicitation decisionmaking.
 Simultaneous respondents gave to fewer organizations, although they did not donate statistically less in total.
 Simultaneous respondents were more likely to compare the organizations to each other, which tended to disadvantage low-familiarity organizations and those supporting disease research.
 These respondents also reported higher donor satisfaction and lower decisionmaking difficulty, which helps to explain the rising popularity of these giving schemes.
 Finally, simultaneous respondents were better able to remember the amount they donated, which indicates that sequential giving may benefit from charitable forgetting or a lower incidence of mental budgeting behaviors.